It’s that time again! The annual WP Fusion year in review 🥳

 Correction, Jan 25th: Due the the way the Gravity Forms and Formidable Forms integrations modules are loaded, an update to WP Fusion around June of 2020 caused those integrations to no longer be tracked correctly when active.

 That means the chart above is not an accurate representation of the of form builder plugins used with WP Fusion.
-We’ll be sending out an update that corrects the tracking and I’ll update the chart 30 days from now when we have more accurate data.

-Plugin Popularity – Events
+#Plugin Popularity – Events

 This year I’ve added a new category for events, since we support quite a few event and booking plugins now.